 Trust is the foundation of any sale you ever make.
 Free resources, which are honest offers of help with no strings attached, build that trust.

 Now the give-and-take part of free resources comes into play: You offer your visitor incredibly helpful information for free, to get that visitors email address in return.

 Once you’ve collected enough trust credits, your subscriber will buy from you.
-Some of these customers nominate you as the go-to person, which leads them to come back regularly.
+Some of these customers even nominate you as their go-to person, which leads them to come back regularly.
 The very loyal ones among them turn from repeat visitor into repeat customer.
 That’s when you can consider your job well done:)

 To summarize, free resources do two big things for you: They cement a first “helped me a lot” experience in the head of your readers (T-R-U-S-T).
 And, as an optin incentive, they put people on a tour through your hand-picked content to initiate more trust, interaction, sales, repeat sales.

 To provide a mind-blowing free resource, you really need to know your audience.
 What are the challenges people face and how can you help them out?

 If your free product can solve one of the biggest pain points your audience has, you are very likely to catch their attention.

 Starters often back away from creating a free product.
 They want to wait until they are expert enough.
 Some wait forever… don’t let that be you.
 Here is some help on how to become an expert fast.

 There are mainly three things your free resource needs to cover:

 - it needs to come from your unique angle